swaptacular/swpt-k8s-config/README.md

 replicaset.apps/simple-git-server-5d86d687d8   1         1         1       24h
 ```

-**Note:** The last command shows the public IP address of the load
+**Note:** The last command displays the public IP address of the load
-balancer for the just installed Git server (`172.18.0.4` in this
+balancer for the newly installed Git server (`172.18.0.4` in this
 example).

-## Copy the GitOps repo to the just installed Git server
+## Copy the GitOps repository to the newly installed Git server

-In order to authenticate to the just installed Git server, you need to
+To authenticate to the newly installed Git server, you need to issue
-issue an SSH certificate to yourself.
-(That is: generate a
+an SSH certificate to yourself -- that is, generate a new
-`id_rsa-cert.pub` file in your `~/.ssh` directory.):
+`id_rsa-cert.pub` file in your `~/.ssh` directory:

 ``` console
 $ pwd